-- 67. The Committee is alarmed at the high level of fatalities in Aceh, West Kalimatan, Central Sulawesi, Maluku and Ambon, as well as those which resulted from the conflict in East Timor in 1999.
-The Committee is further concerned that children affected by armed conflict remain a particularly vulnerable group and that the perpetrators of violations of their human rights, especially during conflicts, are rarely prosecuted. - 68.
-The Committee is concerned that the martial law in Aceh might have a negative impact on the protection and implementation of the rights of children. - 69.
-The Committee is deeply concerned at the report of use of child soldiers, notably in Aceh and Maluku, as well as in East Timor up to 1999. - 70.
-The Committee is further gravely concerned at the very large number of children displaced as a consequence of armed conflict.
+67. The Committee is alarmed at the high level of fatalities in Aceh, West Kalimatan, Central Sulawesi, Maluku and Ambon, as well as those which resulted from the conflict in East Timor in 1999.
+The Committee is further concerned that children affected by armed conflict remain a particularly vulnerable group and that the perpetrators of violations of their human rights, especially during conflicts, are rarely prosecuted.

+68. The Committee is concerned that martial law in Aceh might have a negative impact on the protection and implementation of the rights of children.

+69. The Committee is deeply concerned at the report of the use of child soldiers, notably in Aceh and Maluku, as well as in East Timor up to 1999.

+70. The Committee is further gravely concerned at the very large number of children displaced as a consequence of armed conflict.

-71. The Committee urges the State party to:
+71. The Committee urges the State party:

-- a) take measures to prevent and to end the violence affecting children's lives and rights, especially in areas such as Aceh, the Maluku and West Papua; - b) ensure that the application of the martial law in Aceh under no circumstances be in contradiction with the rights guaranteed in the Convention on the Rights of the Child; - c) take immediate measures to facilitate the access to children and their families by national and international aid and humanitarian agencies, particularly in Aceh: - d) prevent the use of children in armed conflict by regular army, para-military and rebel groups; - e) abide faithfully by human rights laws and international humanitarian law principles and conventions to which Indonesia is party; - f) ensure that all persons, including senior officials, who have sponsored, planned, incited, financed or participated in military or paramilitary operations using children soldiers, children as sexual slave, or violating any rights of the children, will be appropriately prosecuted, including those who committed abuses in East Timor in 1999. - 72.
-The Committee recommends that the State party develop a comprehensive policy and programme for implementing the rights of children who have been affected by conflict.
-In particular, the Committee recommends that the State party: - a) develop, in collaboration with NGOs and international organizations, a comprehensive system of psychosocial support and assistance for children affected by conflict, in particular child combatants, unaccompanied IDPs and refugees, returnees, smuggled children and, which also ensures their privacy; - b) take effective measures to ensure that children affected by conflict can be reintegrated into the education system, including through the provision of non-formal education programmes and by prioritizing the rehabilitation of school buildings and facilities and provision of water, sanitation and electricity in conflict-affected areas;
+(a) To take measures to prevent and end the violence affecting children's lives and rights, especially in areas such as Aceh, Maluku and West Papua;

+(b) To ensure that the application of martial law in Aceh under no circumstances contradicts the rights guaranteed in the Convention on the Rights of the Child;

+(c) To take immediate measures to facilitate access to children and their families by national and international aid and humanitarian agencies, particularly in Aceh;

+(d) To prevent the use of children in armed conflict by regular army, paramilitary and rebel groups;

+(e) To abide faithfully by the principles of human rights law and international humanitarian law and the conventions to which Indonesia is party;

+(f) To ensure that all persons, including senior officials, who have sponsored, planned, incited, financed or participated in military or paramilitary operations using child soldiers or children as sexual slaves, or violating any rights of the children, will be prosecuted, including those who committed abuses in East Timor in 1999.

+72. The Committee recommends that the State party develop a comprehensive policy and programme for implementing the rights of children who have been affected by conflict.
+In particular, the Committee recommends that the State party:

+(a) Develop, in collaboration with NGOs and international organizations, a comprehensive system of psychosocial support and assistance for children affected by conflict, in particular child combatants, unaccompanied IDPs and refugees, returnees and smuggled children, which also ensures their privacy;

+(b) Take effective measures to ensure that children affected by conflict can be reintegrated into the education system, including through the provision of non-formal education programmes and by prioritizing the rehabilitation of school buildings and facilities and the provision of water, sanitation and electricity in conflict-affected areas;

-- c) criminalize the recruitment and use of children for military purposes by any armed forces or armed group; - d) provide alternatives to military recruitment, such as increasing employment and education opportunities, particularly for vulnerable children in refugee diaspora and tribal areas.
+(c) Criminalize the recruitment and use of children for military purposes by any armed force or armed group;

+(d) Provide alternatives to military recruitment, including by increasing employment and education opportunities, particularly for vulnerable children in refugee diaspora and tribal areas.